drparks71w/CivilPy/README.md

-Here is the decision tree for function organization within the package, the goal is to keep importing and running functions as simple as possible for non-programmers, while maintaining a organizational structure capable of supporting may seperate tools.
+Here is the decision tree for function organization within the package, the goal is to keep importing and running functions as simple as possible for non-programmers, while maintaining an organizational structure capable of supporting may separate tools.

-i.e., the end user should be able to access any of you're functions from a simple import:
+i.e., the end user should be able to access any of your functions from a simple import:

 ```python
 from civilpy.state.ohio.dot import help_function